Terms and conditions for applicants

 Academic Technology Approval Scheme (ATAS) Clearance

-If you are a non-EEA national who requires a visa to study in the UK, or who has time-limited leave to remain in the UK, you will need to obtain ATAS clearance to undertake studies leading to the award of a doctoral level or masters qualification (MEng or MSci) in certain subjects.
+If you require a visa to study in the UK, or have time-limited leave to remain in the UK, you will need to obtain ATAS clearance to undertake studies leading to the award of a doctoral level or masters qualification (MEng or MSci) in certain subjects.
 Where relevant this will be included as a condition of your offer and the information you need in order to apply for an ATAS certificate will be provided.

 UK immigration law does not allow universities to register international students for an ATAS applicable course until the student has supplied the university with the relevant ATAS certificate.

 The University will collect information about you from your application, when you register and during your studies and University life.
 This will be used to create and maintain your student record, for your studies and student life, your health and safety and for the management of University business.
 To find out how we will use any personal data you share with us, please read our privacy statements.

 If you are an international student and need a visa to enable you to be in the UK to study, you will have to attend a Right to Study Check when you first arrive at the University.
 If you do not attend this Right to Study Check or cannot provide conclusive proof that you have the correct visa or immigration permission, you will not be allowed to begin your programme of study and/or you may be withdrawn from your programme in accordance with the Code of Practice on Student Visa Requirements.
 It is essential that you regularly read our emails (in the email account you used on your application to the University) and that you follow very carefully the instructions for arrival, collection of Biometric Residence Permits and Right to Study checks.
 You must meet the attendance and attendance monitoring requirements; if you do not, the University may withdraw its sponsorship of your visa and can withdraw you from your course.